Greeval/GreeToon/README.md

 # ⚡ GreeToon - Comic Downloader

-**GreeToon** is a powerful, terminal-based (CLI) application designed to automate the process of downloading comic chapters from various websites.
+**GreeToon** is a powerful, application to automate the process of downloading comic chapters from various websites.
 Built with **Node.js** and **Puppeteer**, it simulates a real user browser to bypass basic anti-bot protections and render dynamic content.

 Developed by **Greeval Studio**.